Frankfurt Flughafen: A Model for Air/Rail Connectivity

 Building a stronger, more dynamic airport

-Frankfurt, located in the west-central part of the country, is Germany’s fifth-largest city.
-It’s a major financial and corporate headquarters center, with specializations in banking, technology, transportation, automotive, media and creative industries.
+Frankfurt, located in the west-central part of Germany, is the country’s fifth-largest city.
+It’s a major financial and corporate center, with specializations in banking, technology, transportation, and automotive, media, and creative industries.

-And the air-rail integration at Frankfurt’s airport is an example of some best practices we’d like to see implemented at major airports across the country.
+The air-rail integration at Frankfurt’s airport is an example of best practices we’d like to see implemented at major airports across North America.

 This page is an excerpt from a report done for the High Speed Rail Alliance by Andrew R. Goetz, Anthony D. Perl, Eric C. Bruun, and Daniel Zimny-Schmit.
 Download the full report.